junxit/us-congress-code/title-16/chapter-12a/sec-831d.md

 Repeal of subsec. (m) of this section by Pub.
 L. 94–412, not to affect any action taken or proceeding pending at the time of repeal, see section 501(h) of Pub.
 L. 94–412, set out as a note under section 1601 of Title 50, War and National Defense.

-### Secretary of the Air Force

-For transfer of certain functions insofar as they pertain to Air Force, and to extent that they were not previously transferred to Secretary of the Air Force from Secretary of the Army, see Secretary of Defense Transfer Order No. 40 [App.
-A(40)], July 22, 1949.

 ### Termination of Foreign Sales

 Joint Res.
 Mar.
 31, 1953, ch.
 13, § 1, 67 Stat.
 18, provided for the extension of certain emergency provisions (previously extended to April 1, 1953, by Joint Res.
 July 3, 1952, ch.
 570, § 2(a), 66 Stat.
 334) until July 1, 1953.
 Section 2 of said Joint Res.
 Mar.
 31, 1953, provided that such extension did not apply to the provisions of this section.

+### Executive Documents

+### Secretary of the Air Force

+For transfer of certain functions insofar as they pertain to Air Force, and to extent that they were not previously transferred to Secretary of the Air Force from Secretary of the Army, see Secretary of Defense Transfer Order No. 40 [App.
+A(40)], July 22, 1949.